Numerical Optimization of Eigenvalues of Hermitian Matrix Functions: Background on Perturbation Theory of Eigenvalues

 \subsection{Analyticity of Singular Values}

-Some of the applications (see Section \ref{sec:eig_opt}) concern the optimization of the $j$th largest singular value of an analytic matrix function.
+Some of the applications (see Section \ref{sec:app_dyn_sys}) concern the optimization of the $j$th largest singular value of an analytic matrix-valued function.
 The singular value problems are special Hermitian eigenvalue problems.
-In particular denote the $j$th largest singular value of an analytic matrix function ${\mathcal B}(\omega) : {\mathbb R}^d \rightarrow {\mathbb C}^{n\times m}$, not necessarily Hermitian, by $\sigma_j(\omega)$.
-Then the set of eigenvalues of the Hermitian matrix function
+In particular, denoting the $j$th largest singular value of an analytic matrix-valued function ${\mathcal B}(\omega) : {\mathbb R}^d \rightarrow {\mathbb C}^{n\times m}$ (not necessarily Hermitian) by $\sigma_j(\omega)$, the set of eigenvalues of the Hermitian matrix-valued function